 Stacy Wiegman, PharmD, Pharmacy, answered

 Negative: It can irritate the lining of your gut, could damage your kidneys and may increase your risk of bleeding.
-Also, if you’re pregnant, you should talk with your doctor before taking it.
+Also, the FDA recently strengthened an existing warning on prescription and over-the-counter NSAIDs for a small but significant increased risk of heart attack or stroke.
+Of course, women who are pregnant should speak with their doctor before taking NSAIDs.

-Benefit: It’s helpful for relieving all kinds of pain and fever, although it does not reduce swelling and inflammation the same way that ibuprofen does.
+Benefit: Acetaminophen is helpful for relieving all kinds of pain and fever, although it doesn’t reduce swelling and inflammation the same targeted way that ibuprofen does.

 Negative: As is the case with all medications, Acetaminophen has its own side effects, most notably that taking too much can damage your liver.

 Unfortunately, no medication is without side effects, but when taken as prescribed, both of these will be safe for the majority of people.